Chesham: Cycling

 There is limited provision for cycle use within the town.
 The town is one setting off point for exploring the Chilterns and cycling heritage trails have been developed by the district authority, two of which are centred on countryside around Chesham.

 Air transport

 Luton airport is 15 miles away and Heathrow airport 22 miles away.
 The Bovingdon stack is directly above the town.

 Education

 Primary education

 Between the 1960s and the mid-1990s Primary education provision in Chesham was organised into First (ages 4–8) and Middle (ages 8 – 12) with some Combined Schools taking pupils across the whole age range (4 -12).
 In 1996 the arrangements were modified and the age of transfer to Secondary education was changed to age 11.
 The schools still retain some elements of the previous arrangement reflected in their names.
-There are six Primary Schools within Chesham with catchment areas based on post codes: – Elmtree First School, Newtown Infant School, Brushwood Junior School, Thomas Harding Junior School, Ivingswood Academy (previously Little Spring Primary School), Waterside Combined School.
+There are six Primary Schools within Chesham with catchment areas based on post codes: – Elmtree First School, Newtown Infant School, Brushwood Junior School, Thomas Harding Junior School, Ivingswood Academy (previously Little Spring Primary School), Waterside Primary Academy.
 Attendance by Chesham children at some of the village schools close to the town is popular.